abrahamalayon/project1/README.md

 https://ldap3.readthedocs.io/en/latest/

-Here is an excerpt of relevant information:
+Here is an excerpt of relevant information so you can understand the search base and search filter:

 - `ldapsearch <base> <filter>`: Searches for entries in the LDAP server that match the given base and filter.
 The base is the starting point of the search, and the filter is the criteria for selecting entries.
 For example, `ldapsearch "dc=example,dc=com" "(objectClass=person)"` will search for all entries that are persons in the example.com domain.